 RADS 4813 adheres to the MSU Code of Conduct.
-In particular, academic dishonesty, however small, creates a breach in academic integrity.
+In particular, academic dishonesty, however small, creates a breach of academic integrity.
 A student's participation in this course comes with the expectation that his/her work will be completed in full observance of the MSU Code of Student Conduct.
 A student should consult the Student Handbook for answers to any questions about the code.

-Students are encouraged to take full advantage of many resources available including Internet sites, handouts, other textbooks & journals, faculty, and peers.
-This interactive collegial learning environment is conducive to life-long learning.
+Students are encouraged to take full advantage of many resources available, including Internet sites, handouts, other textbooks & journals, faculty, and peers.
+This interactive collegial learning environment is conducive to lifelong learning.

 Specific components of RADS 4813 are designed to represent the efforts of each student individually and are NOT to be shared.
-These components include the written assignment submitted for a grade.
-Submitting someone else's work as your own or improperly cited work constitutes plagiarism.
+Submitting someone else's work as your own constitutes plagiarism.
 Please see the Midwestern State University Catalog for further discussion of plagiarism.
-Plagiarism will constitute in an F for the course and the student will be referred to administration for further action.
+Plagiarism will constitute an F for the course and the student will be referred to administration for further action.
 When students submit their efforts for grading, they are attesting they abided by this rule.